-1.2.17 The Utility Regulator does not require NI Water to undertake a comprehensive asset valuation for PC15.
+3B.2.17 The Utility Regulator does not require NI Water to undertake a comprehensive asset valuation for PC21.
 Instead, the company should:

-- Report on the quality of the current asset valuation which it has used to estimate current cost depreciation. - Report on its current asset inventory and asset costing systems. - Identify the work necessary to address material gaps in its asset inventory and asset costing systems which would allow the company to: - o develop a more robust gross and net asset valuation; - o refresh its estimate of current cost depreciation; and, - Improve the medium to long term estimate of asset maintenance investment.
+- Report on its current asset inventory and asset costing systems. - Identify the work necessary to address material gaps in its asset inventory and asset costing systems which would allow the company to: - make robust estimates of asset lives and residual asset lives of the existing asset base; - develop a more robust gross and net asset valuation; - o refresh its estimate of current cost depreciation; and, - improve the medium to long term estimate of asset maintenance investment.

-1.2.18 Following a review of the company's submission, we will consider the benefits of asking the company to prepare an asset valuation during the first three years of PC15.
+3B.2.18 Following a review of the company's submission, we will consider the benefits of requiring the company to prepare an asset valuation during the first three years of PC21.

-1.3 Assessing future asset maintenance needs
+3B.3 Assessing future asset maintenance needs

-1.3.1 In the following section we outline requirements for a range of techniques which might be used to assess future asset maintenance needs as follows:
+3B.3.1 In the following section we outline requirements for a range of techniques which might be used to assess future asset maintenance needs as follows:

-- Econometric analysis of historical expenditure by other companies - Depreciation approach based on modern equivalent asset valuation - Projections based on asset condition and performance - Specific asset maintenance plans • - Forward looking risk based assessment • - 1.3.2 Irrespective of the technique used, the company should demonstrate that: - 1.
-The assessment has been undertaken in sufficient granularity to allow discrete asset interventions and changes in operational practice to be assessed before wholesale replacement is considered. - Current efficient costs have been used to estimate the level of investment required and that any future efficiency gains have been assessed, including the efficiency gains which may come from better investment planning. - 3.
+- Econometric analysis of historical expenditure by other companies. - Depreciation approach based on modern equivalent asset valuation. - Projections based on asset condition and performance. - Specific asset maintenance plans. - Forward looking risk based assessment. - 3B.3.2 Irrespective of the technique used, the company should demonstrate that: - 1.
+The assessment has been undertaken in sufficient granularity to allow discrete asset interventions and changes in operational practice to be assessed before wholesale replacement is considered. - 2.
+Current efficient costs have been used to estimate the level of investment required and that any future efficiency gains have been assessed, including the efficiency gains which may come from better investment planning. - 3.
 The techniques used provide a robust estimate of the economic residual life of the asset. - 4.
 Equal weight has been given to identifying opportunities to reduce historical levels of expenditure.